natritmeyer/site_prism/README.md

 the existence of the element collection.
-The `elements` method adds a `wait_for_<element collection name>` method that will wait for Capybara's default wait time until at least 1 element is found that matches the locator.
+The `elements` method adds a `wait_for_<element collection name>` method that will wait for Capybara's default wait time until at least 1 element is found that matches the selector.
 For example, with the following page:

 ```ruby
 class Friends < SitePrism::Page